Wilmo95/doggo-recogniser/README.md

 # doggo-recogniser
-Project made for the subject computational intelligence
+Project is made on computational intelligence